-2012: Mayan Prophecy and the Shift of Ages Produced by Reality Entertainment To order,
+2012: Mayan Prophecy and the Shift of Ages Produced by Reality Entertainment To order,visit the store

 Unlike a normal graph, the wave goes down rather than up, since the Novelty Theory presumes there is a maximum novelty value, and this is represented by the baseline of the graph.
 The line goes up towards habit – events that occur repeatedly, without conscious intervention, and down towards novelty – when conscious decisions lead to “new things” being introduced into the daily life of the universe.

 The graph hits the baseline and signifies a maximum novelty state only twice – at the start and end of the graph – the beginning and end of time.
-Maximum novelty value is therefore zero, which is why the original Timewave was called Timewave Zero.
+The maximum novelty value is, therefore, zero, which is why the original Timewave was called Timewave Zero.

 Another great philosopher, Robert Anton Wilson conducted an Information Doubling study and updated it over a period of eight years.
 A French economist called Georges Anderla did the groundwork in 1973, and Wilson built on it, starting with the beginning of Homo sapiens in 40,000 BC.
 It took 40,000 years, for information to build to a significant level in the Bronze Age around 3,000 BC – neatly coinciding with the beginning of the Mayan Long Count.